 Generally, an article is a word that modifies a noun.
 It functions like an adjective.
-There are three articles in English grammar, namely a, an and the.
-In this lesson, the focus will be on the uses of the definite article the.
+There are three articles in English grammar, namely a, an (indefinite articles) and the (definite article).
+What is definite article and what do you mean by definite article?

-- When the noun is mentioned for a second time or is already known.
+- The is used when the noun is mentioned for a second time or is already known.

 → I have a cat and a dog.
 The cat’s name is Lucy and the dog’s name is Rex.